Q60module/PersonalMode/code/Readme.md

 ```

 ### Set up low power mode
-This code instructs the CPU that if it wakes up from low-power mode that it should call the `wakeUp()` function and then ends the setup function.
+This code instructs the CPU that if it wakes up from low-power mode that it should call the `wakeUp()` function.
+The closing curly brace signifies the end of the `setup()` function.
 ```
   pinMode(SWITCH1, INPUT);